The quadratic minimum spanning tree problem: lower bounds via extended formulations

 \section{The Quadratic Minimum Spanning Tree Problem}

 Let us formally introduce the quadratic minimum spanning tree problem.
 We are given a connected, undirected graph $G=(V,E)$ with $n=|V|$ vertices and $m=|E|$ edges, and a matrix $ Q = (q_{ef}) \in \mathbb{R}^{m\times m} $ of interaction costs between edges of $G$.
+For $e=f$, $q_{ee}$ represents the cost of edge $e$.
 We assume without loss of generality that $Q=Q^{\mathrm T}$.
 The QMSTP can be formulated as follows:

 where $\mathcal{T}$ denotes the set of all spanning trees, and each spanning tree is represented by an incidence vector $x$ of length $m$, i.e.,

 We denote by $\mathcal{T}_{\mathcal R}$ the convex hull of the elements from $\mathcal{T}$.